99designs/gqlgen/docs/content/reference/complexity.md

 }
 ```

 Now any query with complexity greater than 5 is rejected by the API.
 By default, each field and level of depth adds one to the overall query complexity.
+You can also use `handler.ComplexityLimitFunc` to dynamically configure the complexity limit per request.

 This helps, but we still have a problem: the `posts` and `related` fields, which return arrays, are much more expensive to resolve than the scalar `title` and `text` fields.
 However, the default complexity calculation weights them equally.
 It would make more sense to apply a higher cost to the array fields.